 Core Concepts

-A tenant is an isolated environment within LumoAuth.
-Each tenant has its own:
+An organization is an isolated environment within LumoAuth.
+Each organization owns its own:

 - Users and user data